What is Wild and Scenic?

 https://carbajal.house.gov/news/documentsingle.aspx?DocumentID=1413

-These House lands and national wild & scenic river bills failed to achieve passage the previous three Congresses.
+These House lands and national wild & scenic river bills failed to achieve passage the previous three Congresses (one bill for four Congresses).
 Senator Padilla’s bill failed to pass the U.S. Senate in the previous Congress, as had Kamala Harris’s bills in the previous two Congresses.
-Nevertheless, they may be included in an omnibus public lands bill in the lame duck session after the November 2024 general election.

 The Smith River NRA bill introduced once again: On January 31, Oregon U.S. Senator Merkley, with Oregon U.S. Senator Wyden and California U.S. Senators Feinstein, and Padilla as co-sponsors, reintroduce the Smith River National Recreation Area Expansion Act, S. 162, a measure to expand national wild & scenic river and NRA coverage of the Smith River into the state of Oregon.
 Most of the Smith River watershed is in California and protected by wild & scenic river designation and an NRA.
 This measure would provide for similar protections within the state of Oregon (adjacent to California), adding 58,000 acres in the North Fork Smith River watershed in Oregon to the Smith River National Recreation Area already existing in California and adding 74 miles of river to the national wild & scenic river system along with a mining withdrawal (new mining claims on federal lands would not be allowed).
 The bill was reported out of Committee (marked up) on May 17.